MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-include-company-registration-numbers-on-sales-reports-and-purchase-reports.md

 ---
-    title: How to Include Company Registration Numbers on Sales Reports and Purchase Reports | Microsoft Docs
+    title: How to Include Company Registration Numbers on Sales Reports and Purchase Reports
     description: When generating certain sales reports and purchase reports, you can print registration numbers on the reports.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na